 White Noise Products We Love

-The DreamEgg won parents’ hearts with its high portability.
+The DreamEgg White Noise Machine won parents’ hearts with its high portability.
 Its small, lightweight design and rechargeable battery make it perfect for taking out.
-The powerful features in the cute shape also made it a 4.7 rating out of 5,874 ratings on Amazon.
+The powerful features in the cute shape also made it a 4.76 rating out of over 6,500 ratings on Amazon.
 If audiences want a portable baby sound machine for travel, you can’t go wrong with it.
-Get 10% OFF for using the link on this page!

-This is one serious white noise machine.
-The LectroFan boasts 10 different fan sounds at varying frequencies, and its volume is incredibly precise, making it easy to adjust your white noise based on what’s happening in your home at any given moment.
+This is one serious white noise machine!
+The LectroFan White Noise Machine boasts 10 different fan sounds at varying frequencies, and its volume is incredibly precise, making it easy to adjust your white noise based on what’s happening in your home at any given moment.
 You can let this machine run all night long, or you can use the built-in timer for automatic shut-off.

 7 thoughts on “How (and Why) To Use White Noise For Babies”

 Hi.
 My toddler is a lightsleeper.
 Inhv a newborn as well whose cries make the elder one wake up.
 Can i use white noise for my toddler so that he cannot hear the cries of lil one as they both sleep with me n wake up at same time…

 Thank you for visiting The Baby Sleep Site!
 I’m sorry you’re having trouble with the two children sleeping so close to each other.
 White noise can definitely be a great fit to help one baby sleep through the other waking.
 We also have an article all about room sharing for siblings that may have other tips you can use in your situation: https://www.babysleepsite.com/siblings/sibling-room-sharing-tips/

 I hope this helps – good luck with everything!